What you need to know about Gastric Bypass Procedure

 1. Gastric Band – An inflatable silicone device is fitted around the top portion of the stomach to create a smaller stomach pouch, intended to decrease the amount of food consumed in one go.

-2. Gastric Sleeve – The stomach is reduced to about 15% of its original capacity by surgically removing a large portion it, resulting in a sleeve or tube-like structure.
+2. Gastric Sleeve – The stomach is reduced to about 15% of its original capacity by surgically removing a large portion of it, resulting in a sleeve or tube-like structure.
 This process is irreversible.

 3. Gastric Balloon – An inflatable device is temporarily inserted into the stomach via endoscopic placement.
 The balloon obstructs a sizable area of the stomach, thus reducing the amount of food it can contain at any one time.